Daniel F. Kearns: Role in the Colorado Air National Guard

-Along with Colorado Secretary of State Carl Milliken, Kearns was responsible for the early organization and founding of the 120th Observation Squadron of the Colorado National Guard.
-After the formation and federal recognition of the squadron Kearns would become the squadrons chief test pilot and serve as a Master Sergeant within the unit.
-All new aircraft the unit received were tested and shaken-down by Kearns.
+Along with Colorado secretary of state Carl Milliken, Kearns was responsible for the early organization and founding of the 120th Observation Squadron of the Colorado National Guard.
+After the formation and federal recognition of the squadron, Kearns would become the squadron's chief test pilot and serve as a master sergeant within the unit.
+All new aircraft the unit received were tested and shaken down by Kearns.
 On June 27, 1924 Kearns flew the first set of Curtiss JN-4 'Jenny' aircraft delivered to the fledgling squadron.
 Kearns' early test flights from Lowry Field proved that such aircraft could operate at the high altitudes of Colorado.
-Kearns would later be commissioned as a 1st Lieutenant for his role within the squadron.
+Kearns would later be commissioned as a 1st lieutenant for his role within the squadron.
 Kearns would continue to perform impressive and notable feats with the squadron, such as a 6-day round trip flight to New York in 1925.
 Kearns even survived a substantial crash in a Douglas O-2C near Aspen in 1926.